Apurbo2k25/Laundry-FullStack/Readme.md

 Connecting React with MongoDB via Express was confusing at first.
 Using CORS and environment variables helped me fix the issues.

+5. Latest UI/UX Fix

+- Problem: When the server was slow, users didn't know if their click worked and often pressed the button multiple times.

+- Solution: Added a "Sending..." loading state that disables the button until the process is finished.
+This prevents double-booking and makes the app feel more responsive.

 # 🤝 Help & Learning:

-# I used:
+## I used:

 - Official documentation (React, Tailwind, Node.js)
 - Online resources and tutorials
 - AI tools for debugging and understanding errors

-# 👉 I tried to understand the solutions instead of just copying them.
+## 👉 I tried to understand the solutions instead of just copying them.

 # 🔮 Future Improvements: